 Despite their low-calorie content, the fiber and water in the shirataki noodles make them very filling.
-They also can make you feel fuller for a longer period of time because the fiber slows down the movement of food through your digestive tract.
+They can even help you stay full between meals because their fiber will slow down the movement of food through your digestive tract.
 These unique qualities are what make shirataki noodles ideal for anyone who wants to cut their calorie consumption without starving themselves.

 Shirataki noodles come in a variety of shapes, including rice, fettuccine, and linguine, so that you can substitute it for any of your favorite high-carb pasta recipes.
 When I am in a rush, I occasionally throw these noodles together with some pasta sauce, MCT oil, and pre-cooked bacon for a quick keto meal.

 If you’d like to learn more about this “miracle” pasta alternative, check out our comprehensive article on shirataki noodles.

 Avocados are an essential part of the ketogenic diet, especially in the beginning.
 This is because avocados are high in several vitamins and minerals, including potassium.
 By increasing your potassium intake, you can help relieve many of the symptoms of the keto flu during the first few days of keto.